osankur/compRTMC/README.md

 This software is licensed under GNU GPL 3.0.

 ## Dependencies and Installation
 ### Manual Installation
+You need Java 17, Scala 3.1.1, and sbt 1.8.

+To compile, run

+    sbt assembly

-The tool depends on several command line programs.
+The tool uses several command line programs during runtime.
 We provide the binaries for most of them:

 - `NuSMV` as an FSM model checker (LGPL v2.1)